npoptomov/chatgpt-electron/README.md

 ## Installation

-To install My Awesome Electron App, follow these steps:
+To install ChatGPT Electron App, follow these steps:

 1. Download the installer for your operating system (Windows, macOS) from the Releases section
 2. Double-click the installer file to begin the installation process.